Infinite Volume and Infinite Injectivity Radius: Confined subgroups of semisimple groups

 We shall now prove the following alternative:

 \begin{thm} Let $G=G_1\times\cdots\times G_n,~n\ge 2$ be a connected centre-free semisimple Lie group without compact factors and with Kazhdan's property (T).
-Let $\gL\le G$ be a discrete uniformly slim group.
-Then exactly one of the following holds: \begin{enumerate} \item[(i)] There is a nontrivial proper semisimple factor $H\lhd G$ such that $\gL\cap H$ is a lattice in $H$. \item[(ii)] There is a proper nontrivial semisimple factor $H\lhd G$ which is a product of rank one simple factors, $H=\prod_{i=j}^kG_{i_j}$, and a conjugate limit $\gD$ of $\gL$, such that $\gD$ is a discrete uniformly slim subgroup of $H$.
-Furthermore $\gD$ intersects every simple factor of $H$ in a uniformly slim thin subgroup. \end{enumerate} \end{thm}
+Let $\gL\le G$ be a discrete confined group.
+Then exactly one of the following holds: \begin{enumerate} \item[(i)] There is a nontrivial proper semisimple factor $H\lhd G$ such that $\gL\cap H$ is a lattice in $H$. \item[(ii)] There is a proper nontrivial semisimple factor $H\lhd G$ which is a product of rank one simple factors, $H=\prod_{i=j}^kG_{i_j}$, and a conjugate limit $\gD$ of $\gL$, such that $\gD$ is a discrete confined subgroup of $H$.
+Furthermore $\gD$ intersects every simple factor of $H$ in a confined thin subgroup. \end{enumerate} \end{thm}